Two Alberta men gunned down in what may have been random attack | CBC News

 In a message posted on Facebook, Nobleford and District Emergency Services wrote: "Jake Sansom was a gentle person, who had a big heart and always wanted to help anyone he could.
 Firefighter Sansom was always willing to be involved in the department, community, fundraisers, and continually showed his love for his family and fellow firefighters."

-Mike Sansom said his uncle Morris Cardinal, 57, was equally devoted to his family.
+Mike Sansom said his uncle Maurice Cardinal, 57, was equally devoted to his family.
 The grandfather of five with three stepchildren often helped out with babysitting.

 A long-time friend of both victims is horrified the two men were gunned down.

-Note: - This story has been updated to more accurately reflect what has been confirmed about the shooting.Apr 01, 2020 11:37 AM MT